Policy: Political elections

 Restrictions on nominating for or contesting Federal elections

 - The Commonwealth Constitution provides that certain individuals are restricted from contesting federal elections.
-In particular s44(iv) provides that any person who:
+In particular, s44(iv) provides that:

 Holds any office of profit under the Crown, or any pension payable during the pleasure of the Crown out of any of the revenues of the Commonwealth…shall be incapable of being chosen or of sitting as a senator or a member of the House of Representatives.

-- Recent High Court decisions have shown that this restriction unquestionably applies to employees of the Public Service (even if they take leave without pay during the specific period) and to members of the Australian Defence Force.
-Therefore, if such an employee wishes to contest a federal election he or she must resign his/her Public Service position prior to nominating (the resignation should be prior to nomination as it is believed that the disqualification is activated by the nomination).
+- High Court decisions have shown that this restriction unquestionably applies to employees of the Public Service (even if they take leave without pay during the specific period) and to members of the Australian Defence Force.
+Therefore, if such an employee wishes to contest a federal election they must resign their Public Service position prior to nominating (the resignation should be prior to nomination as it is believed that the disqualification is activated by the nomination).

 - The situation is not so clear for employees of organisations that do not form part of the Public Service but are created by Commonwealth statute (such as the University).